Become a Volunteer

 Taking Part in a Trial

 We will contact you after your screening visit to let you know whether you’re eligible for the trial.
 If not, don’t worry.
-Each study has specific criteria and even if you meet most of them, something as simple as a recent flu jab can affect a clinical trial.
+Each trial has specific criteria and even if you meet most of them, something as simple as a recent flu jab can affect a clinical trial.
 If you aren’t suitable for this trial, with your permission we will register you on to our volunteer database, Consent 4 Consent, and we will contact you when a trial becomes available in which we think you may be suitable for.
 If you are accepted onto a trial, you will be informed of the next steps, any other precautions or changes you must adhere to and further details of the research taking place.

 TAKE PART